MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

 - **Encryption.** It supports encryption at rest and in transit.
 - **Managed identities.** The application services can use managed identities to access the secret store.
 - **Monitoring and logging.** It facilitates audit access and generates alerts when stored secrets change.
-- **Certificate support:** It supports importing PFX and PEM formatted certificates.
+- **Certificate support.** It supports importing PFX and PEM certificates.
-- **Integration:** It provides native integration with the Azure configuration store (Azure App Configuration) and web hosting platform (Azure App Service).
+- **Integration.** It provides native integration with the Azure configuration store (App Configuration) and web hosting platform (App Service).

-You can incorporate Azure Key Vault in .NET apps using the [ConfigurationBuilder object](/azure/azure-app-configuration/quickstart-dotnet-core-app).
+You can incorporate Key Vault in .NET apps by using the [ConfigurationBuilder object](/azure/azure-app-configuration/quickstart-dotnet-core-app).

 ### Object storage

 [Azure Storage](/azure/storage/common/storage-introduction) provides file storage.
 Azure Blob Storage stores the resulting ticket images.
-On-premises, the web app had disk storage mounted to each web server and wanted to externalize.
+On-premises, the web app had disk storage mounted to each web server, and the team wanted to use an external data storage solution.

-For Blob Storage, the web app uses Zone-redundant storage (ZRS).
+For Blob Storage, the web app uses zone-redundant storage (ZRS).
 Zone-redundant storage replicates data synchronously across three Azure availability zones in the primary region.
-Each availability zone is in a separate physical location with independent power, cooling, and networking.
+Each availability zone is in a separate physical location that has independent power, cooling, and networking.
 The app uses Blob Storage to meet the following requirements:

-- **Eliminate anonymous access:** The web app can eliminate endpoints for accessing storage exposed to the public internet with anonymous access.
+- **Eliminate anonymous access.** The web app can eliminate endpoints for accessing storage exposed to the public internet with anonymous access.
-- **Encryption:** It encrypts data at rest and in transit.
+- **Encryption.** It encrypts data at rest and in transit.
-- **Resiliency:** Blob storage should make our ticketing images resilient against loss.
+- **Resiliency.** Blob Storage should make the ticketing images resilient against loss.

 ### Endpoint security

-[Azure Private Link](/azure/private-link/private-link-overview) provides access to PaaS Services (such as, Azure Cache for Redis and SQL Database) over a private endpoint in your virtual network.
+[Azure Private Link](/azure/private-link/private-link-overview) provides access to PaaS services (such as Azure Cache for Redis and SQL Database) over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels across the Microsoft backbone network.
-Azure Private DNS with Azure Private Link enables your solution to communicate securely with Azure services like Azure SQL Database.
-The web app uses Azure Private Link for the following reasons:
+Azure DNS with Azure Private Link enables your solution to communicate via an enhanced security link with Azure services like SQL Database.
+The web app uses Private Link for these reasons:

-- **Secure communication:** It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to protect against data leakage.
+- **Enhanced security communication.** It lets the application privately access services on the Azure platform and reduces the network footprint of data stores to help protect against data leakage.
 - **Minimal effort:** The private endpoints support the web application platform and database platform the web app uses.
 Both platforms mirror existing on-premises setup for minimal change.

 ## Deploy the reference implementation